 Why Use Triggers?

 It is important to use triggers to make sure that assertions are only called when they are needed in order to save gas and resources.
 For example, it is a waste to trigger an assertion on every call to a contract if the assertion is only checking a value that can only be changed by a specific function.
-In this case it would make sense to use a trigger that only triggers on calls to the specific function or updates to the specific storage slot of the value.Trigger Types
+In this case it would make sense to use a trigger that only triggers on calls to the specific function or updates to the specific storage slot of the value.Trigger Behavior in Production

-Call input triggers are useful when you need to monitor specific function calls.
-This is ideal when:- You only want to run assertions when specific functions are called
+- You only want to run assertions when specific functions are called

 - You need to verify behavior of particular protocol operations